-Our Next Meeting Will Be Live, In-Person in Brea, CA
+Our Next Meeting Will Be Live in Brea

 Sign up to watch it online on our GoToWebinar Subscriptions page

 (Our live, in-person meetings are at the Brea Embassy Suites, 900 E Birch St, Brea, CA 92821)

 Videos of our prior meetings are posted on the videos page.

 The faithful will gather to discuss all things Forex.
 We don't generally nail down the agenda until the week before the meeting so please check back often as updates are made when they happen.
 Larry usually talks about ACD, trades he's taken, and trade setups from our weekly chart readings to show how he chose those trades with entries, stops and exits.
 Larry is also beginning to trade stock options so his progress should also be on the agenda